manjot-b/id3v2Editor/README.md

 2. Open up the CMake GUI and set source code folder to libraries/taglib (the folder with all the cmake files and 3rdparty and bindings folder etc)

+3.	in libraries/taglib create a new folder called "build" and set the path for the build to be this newly created folder

+4. Hit configure and set the generator to MinGW Makefiles.
+Press Finish (Make sure you have the mingw/bin folder to you PATH.
+It will be in the Qt/Tools/mingw/bin)

+5. Click Generate

+6.